imtayadeway/imtayadeway.github.io/_drafts/2018-02-17-getting-clojure-review.md

 much deeper understanding of computer programs in general, something that may have been lacking in my not coming from a Computer Science background.

+I have no doubt that this book will appeal to many from different backgrounds to myself.
+But I can confidently say that if any parts of my background or education are at all familiar, *Getting Clojure* gets the highest possible recommendation.